Mold, odors, structural damage, damage to your belongings--these are just a few of the problems a leaky basement can cause to your Apex home.

 6. A submersible sump pump is installed to remove the water collected through the drains and transport it away from your home.

-Schedule a Consultation with an Apex Basement Waterproofing Specialist
+Schedule a Free Estimate with our Apex Basement Waterproofing Specialists

 Contact us with any questions about our Dual Pressure Relief system and how it can help protect your basement and home.
 We are glad to provide, no-obligation estimates and dedicated to helping you choose the best solution for your Apex home.